 The third jazz band class that meets during the school day.
 Selection is by audition in May.
 Additional auditions may be held at the beginning of the year for 9th graders.

 A Concert Season ensemble with members selected through an audition at the end of marching season.
+This is the second level (JV) concert band at Eldorado.
 Symphonic Band meets Zero Hour during Concert Season.

 Eldorado High School's "home" stadium, on Lomas east of Manzano HS.
 This is also the site for many football games, Pageant, and several after-school rehearsals during the Marching Season.
 Transportation to and from Wilson for after-school rehearsals is not provided.

-A Concert Season ensemble selected with members selected through an audition at the end of marching season.
-Wind Ensemble defines a specific selection of instruments.
-The most select group of musicians at Eldorado.
-Symphonic Band meets Zero Hour during Concert Season.
+A Concert Season ensemble with members selected through an audition at the end of marching season.
+This is the top (Varsity) concert band at Eldorado involving the most select group of musicians.
+Wind Ensemble meets Zero Hour during Concert Season.

 Winter Guard is the Concert Season version of Color Guard.
 They perform indoors to prerecorded music and compete in multiple Winter Guard competitions.